Reports

 Lake LBJ 03/09/2024

 Had a great day on the lake, despite being chilly and windy for the Fishers of Men tournament.
 We took 3rd place with just over 17 pounds.
 We worked cuts and creeks with worms, chatterbaits, wakebaits and a frog.
 Most fish were in the backs of places but some were out in the mouths as well.
 A random grass patch would hold fish as well.
-Book today for your chance at a big one as bass are in the shallows spawning or close to it on most lakes now.
+Book today for your chance at a big one as bass are in the shallows spawning or close to it on almost all lakes now.

 Lake Bastrop 08/30/21